-Oh, SpongeBob.
-How we love you for all the Parental Bonuses and sneaking some questionable content into the show.
+Oh, how we love this show for all the Parental Bonuses and sneaking some questionable content into the show.
+Guess what other show known for adult content had a lot of the same crew...
 For the radar for the movie, see here.
 Before you add an example, ask yourself the following: "Am I purposely taking a quote out of context?"
 "Am I reading way too deeply into an innocent joke?"
 "Is the 'hidden' joke the only joke?"
 If you answer yes to any, that's not this trope.

-- In the episode "Texas", SpongeBob shakes his butt and says "Tex-aaaaassss!!", much to the chagrin of a blushing Sandy.
+- In "Texas," SpongeBob shakes his butt and says "Tex-aaaaassss!!", much to the chagrin of a blushing Sandy.

 SpongeBob: Patrick, your genius is showing.

 - In the same episode: